 Ans.
 The only thing they look for is whether the person being interviewed is suitable for the job and whether he/she will stick to the job.
 The organization puts money on your training after your selection, if you leave after the training period, it does not make sense to them.
 Therefore, whether you would stick with the organization would play a crucial role in your selection.
 Is there any bias towards people from a certain educational background?
 Ans.
 No. There is no bias as such.
 They look for people who are employable and amenable, who suit the kind of work RBI does.

 Q. 10.
 There are gap years after graduation.
 Will it affect my selection?

 This is all from us in this Q&A blog post about the life of an RBI Grade B officer.
-Thereafter you can have a look at this video given below wherein Riti Mam is in conversation with the ex-CGM of the Reserve Bank of India.
-You would get to know everything about the life of an RBI Grade B Officer from honourable Sir Mr S. Raja.
+Thereafter you can have a look at the video given below wherein Riti Mam is in conversation with the ex-CGM of the Reserve Bank of India.
+You would get to know everything about the life of an RBI Grade B Officer from the honorable Sir Mr. S. Raja.
 He would share with you the career prospects & progression, job profile, promotion opportunities, transfer policy, salary, perks, and allowances offered to an officer, and much more.

 Life of an RBI Grade B Officer | Conversation with Mr. S. Raja | ex-CGM RBI | Career | Job-Profile